on the blog

 Why it matters:

 Prospective franchisees deserve visibility into legal risk before signing.
-Do all have a clean slate – no, but it is good to understand what is going on with your support system.
+Do all have a clean slate?
+No, but it is good to understand what is going on with your support system.

-1. Fees & Investment Ranges (Items 5–7)
+Fees and Investment Ranges (Items 5–7)

-These sections may be updated to reflect:
+These sections of an FDD may be updated to reflect:

 • Fee increases or restructuring